cdove99/jqfields/README.md

 Comes with:

 - Basic CSS, copy certain rules to add your own styles!
+(Make sure to be careful with radio buttons/checkboxes)
 - jQuery plugin script.

 ## Examples